joes0451/SDKManager/ReadMe.txt

 use 'sdkmanager' and 'avdmanager' to manage packages, create and launch AVDs.

+** Note **
+    In the later versions of the Android SDK the AVD commands 'avdmanager list' and 'avdmanager list device' in cmdline-tools/bin have issues, so some AVD operations won't work.
+    But those commands in the old 'tools' package work.
+    In config.properties set 'include_obsolete' to "true", select 'Manage SDK->Packages' and select the 'tools' package.
+Then set 'use_tools_bin_directory' to "true".

 Go into config.properties and fill in your paths to Java and the SDK that you want to manage.

-** Note **
-    In new versions of the SDK
-    'cmdline-tools/bin/avdmanager list device'
-    does not work, which will cause some AVD related operations to fail.
-    But now you can add the old 'tools' package and 'tools/bin/avdmanager list device' works.

-    Go into config.properties and set 'use_tools_bin_directory' to "true" and 'include_obsolete' to "true" to get it to include the old 'tools' package.

 Setting up your Android SDK for the first time: